-In New Jersey, everyone who reaches the age of 18 (the legal age of majority), will be able to legally make their own decisions.
-Parents can no longer make decisions on behalf of their children who are 18 or older.
-This is true even when the child has disabilities that may make them unable to make sound decisions regarding their care or other important aspects of their life.
+In New Jersey, everyone who reaches the age of 18 (the legal age of majority) can legally make their own decisions.
+This is true even when a child has disabilities that may prevent them from making sound decisions about their care or other important areas of life.

-To deal with this issue, parents may want to establish a guardianship arrangement.
+To address this challenge, parents may want to establish a guardianship.
 A guardian is someone who can act on behalf of either a minor or an incapacitated person (also known as a “ward”).
-The guardian will ensure that their ward’s health, welfare, and safety needs are met.
-He or she will also protect their ward’s rights in virtually every aspect of the ward’s life.
+The guardian ensures that their ward’s health, welfare, and safety needs are met while protecting their ward’s rights in key aspects of daily life.

-Speaking with an experienced New Jersey guardianship attorney can help you understand your roles and responsibilities if you want to pursue guardianship for your child.
-Contact The Matus Law Group at (732) 785-4453 to receive knowledgeable guidance tailored to your specific situation.
+Speaking with an experienced guardianship attorney in New Jersey at The Matus Law Group can help you understand your roles and responsibilities if you want to pursue guardianship for your child.
+Contact The Matus Law Group, led by founder Christine Matus, at (732) 785-4453 to receive knowledgeable guidance tailored to your specific situation from our estate planning lawyers in Monmouth.

 When Does Someone Need a Guardian?